Skip to content

 StateDescriptionBased on MonitoringWhoCan Cancel?

-AnalysingData uploaded, awaiting analysis1 monitoring in UploadedSystem (after data upload)❌ No
+analysing (v1.0.0)Data uploaded, awaiting analysis1 monitoring in uploadedSystem (after data upload)❌ No

 Cancellation Restrictions